 Under contract with the Corps, I developed a comprehensive literature review on this issue.
 I also served as a member of the DMRP Steering Committee, which oversaw the development, implementation and reporting of these studies.
-Also, I was responsible for conducting about one million dollars of DMRP research devoted to developing dredged sediment disposal criteria, focusing on evaluating the reliability of the elutriate test as a means of assessing the potential release of chemical contaminants from dredged sediments.
+Also, I was responsible for conducting about one million dollars of DMRP research devoted to developing dredged sediment disposal criteria, focusing on evaluating the reliability of the elutriate test as a means of assessing the potential release of chemical contaminants from dredged sediments when suspended in a water column associated with open-water disposal of the sediments.
 These studies involved collecting US waterway sediments from approximately 20 sites across the US, performing chemical analyses on these sediments, and conducting leaching tests on the release of contaminants from the sediments to simulate open-water disposal of hydraulically dredged sediments.